 Moot Court, also known as Appellate Advocacy, is a year-long program that allows law students to gain practical skills and experience in appellate advocacy.
 The Moot Court Board provides support to students participating in the program by acting as mentors, scheduling competitions, organizing the annual Neumiller Competition, and more.
 Please explore our site to learn more about the UC Davis Moot Court program and our award winning advocacy teams.

-The Law Students Association (LSA) is one of three student governments in the UC Davis community, along with the undergrad student government (ASUCD) and the Graduate Student Association (GSA).
+The Law Students Association (LSA) is one of three student governments in the UC Davis community, along with the undergraduate student government (ASUCD) and the Graduate Student Association (GSA).
 The primary purpose of this organization is to create a forum for the discussion of issues relevant to student interests and concerns.
 The LSA's Board provides opportunities for discussion of student interests and determination of student activities.
 The LSA advocates for the law students and serves as the law students' liaison to the Law School's administration, staff, and faculty.
 LSA administers funds for a number of student activities and organizations, including the school newspaper, student caucuses, speakers and events.
 All King Hall students are members of the LSA and are encouraged to participate.

 The ACLU at King Hall works to preserve and guarantee the protections of the Constitution's Bill of Rights.
 We aim to extend these freedoms to segments of our population who have traditionally been denied their rights, including people of color; lesbians, gay men, bisexuals, and transgendered people; women; mental-health patients; prisoners; people with disabilities; and the poor.